erivera3/erivera3/README.md

 ---

 ## 🚀 About
-I build, troubleshoot, and maintain IT infrastructure across Active Directory, networking, virtualization, and system operations.
+Boarding Director with 12+ years managing high-accountability environments, now focused on IT support and system administration.

-Currently running a multi-system homelab environment simulating real-world infrastructure, including domain services, DNS, firewall routing, and user deployment scenarios.
+Built and managed lab environments across Active Directory, Azure, virtualization, and network infrastructure, with an emphasis on troubleshooting, system behavior, and real-world operational scenarios.

 ---